se7enxweb/exponential.doc.exponential.earth/README.md

 Copyright
 =========

-* eZ Publish Legacy : Documentation is copyright 1999 - 2017 eZ Systems, AS.
+* Exponential Legacy : Documentation is copyright 1999 - 2017 eZ Systems, AS.

 * See: [COPYRIGHT.md](COPYRIGHT.md) for more information on the terms of the copyright and license